graphicintuitions/graphic-intuitions/src/pages/blog/five-core-requirements-for-a-covid-19-communication-strategy.md

 ---
 Having a formal communication strategy for staff and customers used to be the domain of large organizations that had specialists in this area.
 Mid-sized firms decentralized with HR, marketing, and sales managing this function for their respective responsibility areas.
 And small businesses generally from the owner/operator.
 No matter your organization size, today you need to have a formal communication plan for COVID-19.

-**To to do this there are the five core areas that need to be developed/enhanced:**
+**To to do this, there are the five core areas that need to be developed/enhanced:**

 1. Create a steering committee for determining all messaging
 2. Establish baseline requirements for messaging